ppy/osu-wiki/news/2026/2026-01-16-beatmap-spotlights-winter-2026.md

 #### Playlist score multipliers

-In the past, the playlist score multipliers were set to 1/0.75/0.5.
+In the previous seasons, best scores of each playlist for each user ordered from highest to lowest would get multiplied by 1, 0.75, and 0.5 respectively, summing into seasonal total score.
 After careful consideration and listening to the feedback from the community, we have decided to tweak the multipliers to **1/0.9/0.8** starting this season.
 This will give you more of an incentive to play all three playlists and also reward players with the widest skill sets.

 ## How do I participate in the Beatmap Spotlights League? {id=how-to-participate}